ZahraZali/NoiseCut/README.md

 Paper: https://se.copernicus.org/articles/14/181/2023/se-14-181-2023.pdf

 ## Example of NoiseCut application
 After installing the package, in order to denoise a signal you can use the following code.
-The outputs are the denoised signal and the spectrogram as below.The spectrogram shows only the frequency range of [0-1] Hz.
+The outputs are the denoised signal and the spectrogram as below.
+The spectrogram shows frequency range of [0-1] Hz.

 import noisecut
 import obspy